-The basic provisions governing seeking employment are set out in subpart F of the Standards of Ethical Conduct, which implements not only the criminal restrictions in 18 U.S.C. § 208 but also the broader restrictions imposed by Executive Order 12674, § 101(j).
-Pursuant to 5 C.F.R. § 2635.604(a), an employee "shall not participate personally and substantially in any particular matter that, to his knowledge, has a direct and predictable effect on the financial interests of a prospective employer with whom the employee is seeking employment."
-For these purposes "seeking employment" includes not only the kinds of bilateral employment negotiations that would implicate section 208, but also certain unilateral expressions of interest in employment by the employee.
-Specifically, in addition to actual negotiations, as described in section 2635.603(b)(1)(i), seeking employment also includes unsolicited communications by the employee regarding possible employment, as described in section 2635.603(b)(1)(ii), and any response by the employee, other than rejection, to an unsolicited overture from a prospective described employer, in as section 2635.603(b)(1)(iii).
+The basic provisions governing seeking employment are set out in subpart F of the Standards of Ethical Conduct, which implements not only the criminal restrictions in 18 U.S.C. § 208 but also the broader restrictions imposed by Executive Order 12674, § 101(j).1 Pursuant to 5 C.F.R. § 2635.604(a), employee "shall not participate personally and substantially in any particular matter that, to his knowledge, has a direct and predictable effect on the financial interests of a prospective employer with whom the employee is seeking employment." these purposes "seeking employment" includes not only the kinds would employment negotiations that bilateral implicate section 208, but also certain unilateral expressions of interest in employment by the employee.
+Specifically, in addition to actual negotiations, as described in section 2635.603(b)(1)(i), seeking employment also includes unsolicited communications by the employee regarding possible employment, as described in section 2635.603(b)(1)(ii)2, and any response by the employee, other than rejection, to an unsolicited overture from a

-&lt;sup>1 Section 208 provides, in pertinent part, that an executive branch employee may not participate personally and substantially in any particular matter in which, to his knowledge, "any person or organization with whom he is negotiating or has any arrangement concerning prospective employment, has a financial interest."
+1 Section 208 provides, in pertinent part, that an executive branch employee may not participate personally and substantially in any particular matter in which, to his knowledge, "any person or organization with whom he is negotiating or has any arrangement concerning prospective employment, has a financial interest."
 Section 101(j) of Executive Order 12674 provides: "Employees shall not engage in outside employment or activities, including seeking or negotiating for employment, that conflict with official Government duties and responsibilities."

-&lt;sup>2 This is subject, however, to two important exceptions: an employee has not commenced seeking employment if his communication is solely for the purpose of: (1) requesting a job application, or (2) submitting a resume or employment proposal to a person affected by the employee's duties only as part of a class.
+This is subject, however, to two important exceptions: an employee has not commenced seeking employment if his communication is solely for the purpose of: (1) requesting a job application, or (2) submitting a resume or employment proposal to a person affected by the employee's duties only as part of a class.
 5 C.F.R. § 2635.603(b)(1)(ii)(A), (B).
 Note that regulations do not contain any special exception for the "mass mailing" of resumes, as this suggestion was expressly rejected in the preamble to the final rule.
 57 Federal Register at 35028.